YcleptJohn/placement-report/report.md

 directors or even the CEO himself will update us on the business' progress, our success against the budget, any new starters, leavers and more.
-Another key feature is the calling out cards which are essentially nominations given out for notably displaying the HX values.
+Another key feature is the calling out cards which are essentially nominations given by co-workers for notably displaying the HX values.
 I can remember being called out as part of the Customer Experience pod and appreciating the recognition and gratitude for my work.
-It definitely goes a long way to making hard work feel worthwhile when it's noticed and rewarded.
+It helps make hard work feel worthwhile when it's noticed and appreciated.

-Another huge element of HX that makes it stand out as a unique culture is the Project Lounge (PL) Fridays.
-These occur on a fortnightly basis and offer an entire day just for personal development or working on a project to help push the business forward.
+Another element of HX that makes it stand out is the Project Lounge (PL) Fridays.
+These occur fortnightly and offer an entire day just for personal development or working on a project.
 It's great to be given this free reign and have the ability to make a difference through creative ideas.
-I benefitted hugely from these during the start of my placement since I could spend an entire day digging deep into HX's technology and frameworks.
-I've continued to enjoy PL time throughout the year and have found the time extremely beneficial to my own development.
+I benefitted hugely from these during the start of my placement since I could spend an entire day digging into HX's technology and frameworks.
+I've continued to enjoy PL time throughout the year and have found the time beneficial to my own development.

-In summary, I've found the environment at HX has really aided my overall development throughout this year.
+In summary, I've found the culture at HX has really aided my overall development throughout this year.
 My technical skills have been improved because of how comfortably I can approach people and gain insight easily.
 Whilst my personal skills have improved tenfold, especially